 In the real world we’re running a series of public events and visits to local history and community groups, talking with them about the history of the NHS and what it has meant to them.
 You can find out more about our visits here.

 We’re also running a survey of people’s experiences working for the NHS, which you can download here.
-It should take around 30 minutes to fill in and can then be returned to us by email to firstname.lastname@example.org or by post to Jack Saunders, Centre for the History of Medicine, University of Warwick, CV4 7AL.
+It should take around 30 minutes to fill in and can then be returned to us by email to firstname.lastname@example.org or by post to People’s History of the NHS, c/o Professor Roberta Bivins, Centre for the History of Medicine, University of Warwick, CV4 7AL.

 Find out more